mrhelgeklausen/Legacy-of-the-Hellriders/charactercreation/background.md

 **Tool Proficiency**.
 Choose one tool.
 Your character gains Tool Proficiency* with it.

+If you have Proficiency with a tool, you can add your Proficiency Bonus to any ability check you make that uses that tool.
+If you have Proficiency in the Skill that’s also used with that check, you have Advantage on the check too.
+This functionality means you can benefit from both
+Skill Proficiency and Tool Proficiency on the same ability check.

 **Language**.
 Choose one language from the
 [Standard or Rare Languages](languages "languages") tables.
 Your